eduardosantoshf/setup-my-macbook/README.md

 # Setup My MacBook

-This repo will be used to configure a MacBook from scratch, it can serve as a guide for a brand new computer or after a factory reset.
+This repo will be used to configure a MacBook from scratch, it can serve as a guide for a brand-new computer or after a factory reset.

 ℹ️ [Reset MacBook](https://9to5mac.com/2022/01/10/how-to-factory-reset-your-macbook-and-other-macs/)

+> **_NOTE:_**  This repo was made for the macOS Monterey, it may not work with other macOS versions.

 ## MacBook Specifications